 - Cabrini Green Legal Aid

-- Provides direct legal services to CGLA clients, maintaining a manageable caseload proportionate to other responsibilities.
-Maintains up-to-date client information in CGLA’s case management system to ensure accurate data collection and statistical tracking.
+- Maintain up-to-date client information in CGLA’s case management system to ensure accurate data collection and statistical tracking.

-- Works with CGLA leadership team to ensure all program goals are met each fiscal year.
+- Works with the CGLA leadership team to ensure all program goals are met each fiscal year.

 The ideal candidate will possess the following:

-- The ability to work collaboratively with and supervise other staff.
+• The ability to work collaboratively with staff, interns and volunteers.